Complete the Prerequisites

 Submit a Request for Nero Account

-To request a Nero account, kindly submit one or two of the following forms:
+To request a Nero Cloud account, kindly submit the following form:

 For adding new members to an existing Nero project, the sponsoring Stanford faculty member (Principle Investigator, PI) should email email@example.com, specifying the names and SUNet IDs of his/her research team members needing an account.

 Nero is open to the Stanford community as a computing resource to support departmental or sponsored research, thus a faculty member’s explicit consent is required for account requests.
 We will periodically ensure that all accounts associated with each PI are still active, and reserve the right to close any Nero account whose SUNet ID is expired.